Phlox subulata

 Phlox subulata the creeping phlox, moss phlox, moss pink or mountain phlox, is a species of flowering plant in the family Polemoniaceae, native to the eastern and central United States, and widely cultivated.

 The odor given off by the plants may be mistaken for that of marijuana.

 Description

 Growing to about 13 cm high at most and covering a 50 cm wide area, it is an evergreen perennial forming mats or cushions of hairy, linear leaves.
 The small, five-petaled flowers bloom in rose, mauve, blue, white, or pink in late spring to early summer.
 Its habitats include rocky ledges, slopes and clearings.

 Taxonomy

 The Latin specific epithet subulata means awl- or needle-shaped which refers to its leaves.

 Cultivation

 The plant is cultivated as a front-of-border or groundcover plant.
 Requiring full sun and well-drained soil, it is very hardy, tolerating temperatures down to -20 C, and is suitable for hardiness zones USDA 3 to 9.
-It grows in sandy or gravely soil.
+It grows in sandy or gravelly soil.
+It only requires light watering.
+In winter it's recommended to occasionally feed with liquid fertilizer before its season of flowering.